 This page provides the latest information on the Covid-19 impact on our sport.
-It was last updated on 24th September 2020 following updated guidance from the UK Government.
+It was last updated on 29th November 2020.

 Please note this exemption only applied to training by BDA affiliated clubs and there is no exemption to the "rule of six" for any other dragon boat activity.
 Please read our statement here for non-BDA clubs.

 Paddlers should not mingle in groups of more than six before and after the activity.
 For more information please see the government website "Coronavirus Outbreak FAQs:what you can and can't do".

 All sports clubs are required to display an official NHS QR code to support NHS Test and Trace.
 This does not replace any other requirement associated with recording members attendance as set out in the BDA return to training guidance.
 You can read more about these requirements here and create your QR code here.
 Clubs should discuss this with the premises where they are based and decide whether it is appropriate for this to be provided for the premises as a whole or for the dragon boat club as a separate entity.
 This will depend on the amount of mixing between different groups on the premises.

 The BDA return to training plan sets out 5 phases, with Phase 1 starting in October:

 Phase 1—a return to training in a dragon boat, but with only 8 paddlers and a helm in a 20-person dragon boat.
 This will allow for greater distance between the paddlers.
 No race events including inter-club races would take place during this stage.

 Phase 2—a return to training with a crew of up to 14 paddlers and a helm in a 20-person dragon boat.
 No race events including inter-club races would take place during this stage.